jkwiatk1/jk_website/index.md

 ---
 ## Hello! 👋

-I am fascinated by science.
-I am currently developing my competence in artificial intelligence, but I also have a degree in power electronics.
+My name is Jan and I live in the Warsaw area.
+I am fascinated by science and I am currently developing my competence in artificial intelligence, also I have a degree in power electronics.
 I like to take on new and challenging challenges and actively spend my free time.